NOT2ho/StandardCommutativeProcessor/Readme.md

 # Standard Commutative Processor

 it is DIY kit for make your own standard commutative numbering.

+# SCP-n

+you can iterate [this](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#SCP-1) forever (replace scp-0 to scp-(n-1), scp-1 to scp-n)

+# SCP-1

 it contains [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0).
 using [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0), you can define `ℕ×ℕ..×ℕ-> ℕ` recursive function. ([scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0) can represent all partial recursive functions, so you can just use [scp-0](https://github.com/NOT2ho/StandardCommutativeProcessor?tab=readme-ov-file#semicommutative-processor-0) independently for represent all programs.)

-it converts string(as element of commutative monoid) onto godel numbers(range can be greater than set of godel numbers) and change it to .hs file. you have to prepare haskell compiler to compile it.
+it converts string(as element of commutative monoid) onto godel numbers(range can be greater than set of godel numbers) and change it to .scp file.

+you can change scp-0 to other language if you want. (in this case you should change the function 'symbols'(Numbering.hs:80) and recompile)

 ## syntax